RayHightower/rayhightower.github.com/source/_posts/2012-10-29-building-ios-apps-with-ruby-motion.markdown

 Slides from the talk are available on [SpeakerDeck](https://speakerdeck.com/rayhightower/building-ios-apps-with-rubymotion) and here on [RayHightower.com](http://rayhightower.com/presentations/).

-Thank you again MagicRuby and Aloha Ruby for asking me to speak!
+Thanks again to MagicRuby and Aloha Ruby for asking me to speak, and to Confreaks for recording the talk.